Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 teaching: 30
 exercises: 15
 questions:
-- "How can I assign a taxonomy to my contigs?"
+- "How can I assign a taxonomy to my raw reads?"
 - "How can I visualise these assignments?"
 objectives:
 - "Understand how taxonomic assignment works."